Soojin-Lee0819/Constrained-Writing/README.md

-# Alphabet Numbers and Patterns
+# Alphabets, Numbers, and Patterns